 New innovations = Upgraded equipment

 Innovations are necessary in this fast-paced tech environment.
 However they cause data center managers to be faced with new challenges as they try to keep up with geographic and regulatory considerations, while ensuring global business demands are met.
-These considerations often lead data center managers to upgrade equipment before equipment has reached its end of life.
+These considerations often lead Data Center Managers to upgrade equipment before it has reached its end of life.

 With limited data center operating space, there is no room for unused items to remain in the facility.
 Therefore, data center decommissioning is an important part of managing a data center.
 Those with strong decommissioning programs can maximize the return value of their devices, ensure all replaced equipment is removed, and ensure secure and responsible disposition.

 Managing data center decommissioning globally

 In developed countries, such as the United States and Europe, there has been a reduction in data center growth in the last few years.
 Where the real growth in data centers has been, is in developing countries.
 There is currently a focus on the APAC and Middle East regions toward deployment of new facilities for colocation providers.